ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 same reasons.

 As of 2023-12-04, it is not clear why and when this happens.
-The one workaround we have found is to wipe the user's RStudio set up.
+The one workaround we have found is to wipe the user's RStudio setup.
 For this, we recommend to use:

 ```sh
 $ tar -cvf ~/rstudio-config.tar ~/.local/share/rstudio && rm -rf ~/.local/share/rstudio
 ```

-This will create a local copy of your problematic RStudio set up in file `~/rstudio-config.tar`, and, only then, remove the actually settings.
-The next time you call `rsc start`, you should start out with a fresh RStudio set up, and the login issue should be gone.
+This will create a local copy of your problematic RStudio setup in file `~/rstudio-config.tar`, and, only then, remove the actually settings.
+The next time you call `rsc start`, you should start out with a fresh RStudio setup, and the login issue should be gone.